 On February 22, 1932, the date that would have been George Washington's 200th birthday, Army Chief of Staff General Douglas MacArthur revived General Washington's "Badge for Military Merit (1782)" as the Purple Heart.
 That same year he also successfully advocated for conversion of the "Citation Star".
 When his recommendation was approved by the Secretary of War, the 3/16' silver star was converted from a ribbon device" to a full-fledged medal.

-The gold hue of the gilt-bronze star seems at odds with the award's name, Silver Star.
-That title derives from the medal's World War I lineage and the 3/6" silver star, once displayed on a victory ribbon, and now prominently displayed in the center of the medal.
+Technically, the Silver Star is not made of actual Silver.
+The gold hue of the gilt-bronze - ormolu - star seems at odds with the award's name, Silver Star.
+The name Silver Star comes from the medal's World War I history and the 3/6" silver star that is prominently displayed in the center of the medal.

-We estimate that the number of Silver Stars awarded World War I to present is somewhere between 100,000 and 150,000.
+We estimate that the number of Silver Star Medals awarded during World War I and present-day is somewhere between 100,000 and 150,000.
 While that number seems quite large, when compared to the more than 30 million American men and women who have served in uniform during that time period, it is obvious that the Silver Star is a rare award, bestowed on fewer than 1 in every 250 veterans of military service.

 Silver Star Index